 If you've already been using Goodbudget, then the "Current Balance" should be the balance of the Account after your most recent transaction.
 If you aren't sure what the "Current Balance" should be, don't worry, just enter your best guess to start.
 You can always edit this number later.

 On the right hand side of the page, you’ll see a "Net Total" number in green.
 This number represents what you have in your Checking, Savings, and Cash Accounts, minus what you owe in your Credit Card Accounts.
-This is how much you have to budget with in your Envelopes.
+Debt Accounts are off budget, so they won’t affect your Net Total.
+This is how much you have to budget with in your Envelopes, and you can use these funds to fill your Envelopes.
+See how to fill your Envelopes here.

 We want to make sure that you get answers to your questions!
 Feel free to email email@example.com if you're unable to find the answer to your question in this article.